Miami – Gum Recession Surgery

 Dr. William P. Lamas provides each of his patients with high-quality, compassionate and personalized care.
 He is proud to be a top doctor on RealSelf and to be considered a leading Periodontist in South Florida, where he has been serving patients for more than 20 years.

 At Lamas Dental Specialists in Miami, every staff member is dedicated to making each patient’s experience a comfortable one.
-If you have noticed that your gums are receding, contact Lamas Dental Specialists today at 305-440-4114 to schedule your free initial consultation.
+If you have noticed that your gums are receding, contact Lamas Dental Specialists today at 305-440-4114 to schedule your initial consultation.

 - Dental Implants